0ctacity/.github/GOVERNANCE.md

 This document defines how Octacity is organized, how authority is delegated, and how decisions are made across the community.

 Octacity is an open-source community structured around eight main teams.
-The organization is guided by a steward, while team leaders manage their teams and maintaining teams direct their repositories.
+The organization is guided by an Organization Lead, while team leaders manage their teams and maintaining teams direct their repositories.

 The governance model is designed to give teams broad independence without sacrificing organizational accountability, long-term reliability, or the health of the wider community.

-## The Steward
+## The Organization Lead

-Octacity is led by a steward.
+Octacity is led by an Organization Lead.

-The founder serves as the first steward and holds the highest authority within the organization.
-The steward is responsible for managing the organization, coordinating its team leaders, protecting its long-term direction, and taking action when necessary to preserve the community.
+The founder serves as the first Organization Lead and holds the highest authority within the organization.
+The Organization Lead is responsible for managing the organization, coordinating its team leaders, protecting its long-term direction, and taking action when necessary to preserve the community.

-The steward has final authority over:
+The Organization Lead has final authority over:

 - Organization membership
 - Appointment and removal of team leaders